Part II in a series of articles that attempt to give more perspective into the truths our history books are avoiding.

 The Indian’s victory at Little Bighorn [Greasy Grass], on June 25, 1876, forced the U.S. to double its calvary in the Plains.
 The Lakota, Cheyenne, and Arapaho warriors faced insurmountable odds in the years following their Victory Day at Greasy Grass.
 Their victory was squashed by the massive effort the U.S. put forth to defeat the Lakota and their allies.
 The Great Sioux War intensified as the U.S. Army rounded up Indians forcing them to live on undesirable reservation lands.

 The Little Bighorn Battlefield [Greasy Grass] is now a national monument.
 The monument’s former National Park superintendent Gerard Baker (1990-1998) was a Mandan Hidatsa Indian from North Dakota, who spent his tenure making the site of the “Last Stand” more meaningful and spiritual for Indian people.

-“’This [the Little Bighorn Battlefield] represents the end of the way of life for the Indian people,’ the superintendent, Gerard Baker, said as he gestured toward the battlefield in the rolling hills of southern Montana, which was crowded with tourists...‘When Indian people come here, they cry and they get mad for the loss of that way of life, that freedom.
+“’This [the Little Bighorn Battlefield] represents the end of the way of life for the Indian people,’ the superintendent, Gerard Baker, said as he gestured toward the battlefield in the rolling hills of southern Montana, which was crowded with tourists...‘When Indian people come here, they cry and get mad for losing that way of life, that freedom.
 It's something we'll never get back.
 That's what this place is for.’"

 “Loss of that way of life”